18Markus1984/FindeTheBread/README.md

 <img src="https://raw.githubusercontent.com/18Markus1984/FindeTheBread/master/image/screen2.PNG" width="800">

 The Homescren for the game.
-MAybe you can find the secrete ;)
+Maybe you can find the secrete ;)